shrine-maiden-heavy-industries/torii-hdl/docs/intro.md

 ## Development board definitions

-Getting started with a new FPGA development board often requires going through a laborous and error-prone process of deriving toolchain configuration and constraint files from the supplied documentation.
+Getting started with a new FPGA development board often requires going through a laborious and error-prone process of deriving toolchain configuration and constraint files from the supplied documentation.
 The Torii project includes a community-maintained repository of definitions for many open-source and commercial FPGA development boards.

 These board definitions contain everything that is necessary to start using the board: FPGA family and model, clocks and resets, descriptions of on-board peripherals (including pin direction and attributes such as I/O standard), connector pinouts, and for boards with a built-in debug probe, the steps required to program the board.
 It takes a single Python invocation to generate, build, and download a test design that shows whether the board, toolchain, and programmer are working correctly.